neonevm/neon-evm.docs/docs/developing/dev_environment/local_solana.md

 <details><summary>7.
 Full test suite service</summary>

-The full test suite provides in general the [OpenZeppelin tests](https://docs.openzeppelin.com/learn/writing-automated-tests) to make sure the infrastructure deployed by this guide works properly.
+The full test suite, generally speaking, provides the [OpenZeppelin tests](https://docs.openzeppelin.com/learn/writing-automated-tests) to make sure the infrastructure deployed by this guide works properly.
 At the end, the `full test suite` outputs the result in the following form:

     Full test passing - 1743
     Full test threshold - 1700